 The appellants argue on appeal that the key to establishing whether or not a reference constitutes a "printed publication" lies in determining whether or not it had been disseminated by the distribution of reproductions or copies and/or indexed in a library or database.
 They assert that because the Liu reference was not distributed and indexed, it cannot count as a "printed publication" for the purposes of 35 U.S.C. § 102(b).
 To support their argument, they rely on several precedents from this court and our predecessor court on "printed publications."

-They argue that In re Cronyn, In re Hall, 781 F.2d 897 (Fed.Cir.1986), Massachusetts Institute of Technology v.
-AB Fortia, 774 F.2d 1104 (Fed.Cir.1985) ("MIT"), and In re Wyer, 655 F.2d 221 (CCPA 1981), among other cases, all support the view that distribution and/or indexing is required for something to be considered a "printed publication."
+They argue that In re Cronyn, In re Hall, Massachusetts Institute of Technology v.
+AB Fortia, and In re Wyer, among other cases, all support the view that distribution and/or indexing is required for something to be considered a "printed publication."

 We find the appellants' argument unconvincing and disagree with their characterization of our controlling precedent.
 Even if the cases cited by the appellants relied on inquiries into distribution and indexing to reach their holdings, they do not limit this court to finding something to be a "printed publication" only when there is distribution and/or indexing.
 Indeed, the key inquiry is whether or not a reference has been made "publicly accessible."
-As we have previously stated,

 The statutory phrase "printed publication" has been interpreted to mean that before the critical date the reference must have been sufficiently accessible to the public interested in the art; dissemination and public accessibility are the keys to the legal determination whether a prior art reference was "published."
-In re Cronyn, 890 F.2d at 1160 (quoting Constant v.
-Advanced Micro-Devices, Inc., 848 F.2d 1560, 1568 (Fed.Cir.1988)).

 For example, a public billboard targeted to those of ordinary skill in the art that describes all of the limitations of an invention and that is on display for the public for months may be neither "distributed" nor "indexed" - but it most surely is "sufficiently accessible to the public interested in the art" and therefore, under controlling precedent, a "printed publication."
-Thus, the appellants' argument that "distribution and/or indexing" are the key components to a "printed publication" inquiry fails to properly reflect what our precedent stands for.

 Furthermore, the cases that the appellants rely on can be clearly distinguished from this case.
 Cronyn involved college students' presentations of their undergraduate theses to a defense committee made up of four faculty members.
 Their theses were later catalogued in an index in the college's main library.
 The index was made up of thousands of individual cards that contained only a student's name and the title of his or her thesis.
 The index was searchable by student name and the actual theses themselves were neither included in the index nor made publicly accessible.
-We held that because the theses were only presented to a handful of faculty members and "had not been cataloged [sic] or indexed in a meaningful way," they were not sufficiently publicly accessible for the purposes of 35 U.S.C. § 102(b).
-In re Cronyn, 890 F.2d at 1161.
+We held that because the theses were only presented to a handful of faculty members and had not been catalogued or indexed in a meaningful way, they were not sufficiently publicly accessible for the purposes of 35 U.S.C. § 102(b).